imostom/imostom/README.md

 ## _👋 Hello, I’m Oluwatomiwo or Tomiwo (Tow-Me-Woe)_
 - ✨ I currently use C# to design and develop backend services and applications
 - 👀 I’m interested in Tech in its entirety
-- 🌱 I’m currently learning Mobile Dev using Xamarin Forms and Kotlin.
-You can check back for projects on this
+- 🌱 I’m currently learning some amazing stuff.
+You can check back for projects on them
 - 💞️ I’m looking to collaborate on .....
 Backend (C#), Xamarin Forms.
 - 📫 How to reach me ...
 Twitter: [@iam_tomiwo](https://twitter.com/iam_tomiwo) or LinkedIn [Oluwatomiwo Ilori](https://www.linkedin.com/in/oluwatomiwo-ilori/)